RosieSapphire/FNaF64/README.md

 * [Libdragon](https://github.com/DragonMinded/libdragon) (and all of it's dependencies)

 ## Converting Assets and Compiling
-In order for the assets of Five Nights at Freddy's to fit on a Nintendo 64 is for it to be compressed, both in color depth and in image size.
+In order for the assets of Five Nights at Freddy's to fit on a Nintendo 64, they have to be compressed, both in color depth and image size.
 With the help of a handy-dandy tool I wrote in bash, which utilizes ImageMagick, we can convert the textures after copying them to a temporary directory.

+This will be done inside of WSL, so if you don't have that set up, you should do so now.

 ```
 git clone https://github.com/RosieSapphire/FNaF64.git fnaf